deeptir18/cornflakes-scripts/README.md

    running, please reboot (power cycle) each of the machines.
 This loads the newly installed Mellanox drivers.
 Once the cloudlab UI indicates the machines are rebooted, you are ready to use them for experiments!

+7. The results we recommend reproducing take around 5, 14, and 20 hours each to run.
+Therefore, we recommend that you extend the cloudlab experiment for a few days to finish the artifact evaluation; experiments automatically get deleted after 16 hours if you're not careful.

 ## Build cornflakes and configuring the machine post-reboot settings